 So, you will need a loop supply that has a voltage of at least 16 volts.

-Ex 5 - Too much impedance in the supply line
+Ex 5 - Too much resistance in the supply line

 When the transmitter goes off, the current drops and the supply voltage jumps back up again and the transmitter starts to work again normally.
 This kind of intermittent faults are very difficult to find.